-This is a highly specialized area of law requiring extensive research and an attorney who is well-versed in federal tax law.
-The right attorney will also have a proven track record of cases in which he or she defended individuals charged with federal tax fraud.
-Having an experienced and professional attorney by your side is crucial if you want to prevail.
+Federal tax fraud is a highly specialized area of law requiring extensive research and an attorney who is well-versed in federal tax law.
+The right attorney will also have a proven track record of cases in which they defended individuals charged with federal tax fraud.

 These services will help you make informed and intelligent decisions about how to proceed.

-In a criminal complaint, the government takes on the burden of proving, beyond a reasonable doubt, that you knowingly and intentionally committed tax fraud – a very difficult feat, to say the least.
-Thus, your attorney will typical build your defense around proof that you did not intentionally or knowingly fail to pay the taxes, in order to establish reasonable doubt.
+In a criminal complaint, the government takes on the burden of proving, beyond a reasonable doubt, that you knowingly and intentionally committed tax fraud, which can be difficult.
+Your attorney will typically build your defense around proof that you did not intentionally or knowingly fail to pay the taxes, to establish reasonable doubt.

 In federal tax fraud cases, the government may choose to take civil action rather than prosecute criminally.
-In a civil action lawsuit, the burden of proof is reduced to a preponderance of the evidence, usually equating to 49 versus 51 percent.
+In a civil action lawsuit, the burden of proof is reduced to a preponderance of the evidence, usually equating to 49% versus 51%.
 Generally, your attorney will work to develop evidence to swing the preponderance of evidence to your favor and challenge the IRS’s evidence.

 The IRS also may choose a strategy to show you simply underpaid your taxes, releasing you of a fraud allegation.
 Therefore, to defeat the government, your attorney will look for a valid reason why you did not pay the tax.